 What will I study?

-The Ed.D. in Educational Practice and Innovation with a concentration in Curriculum Studies can be completed 100% online and is designed to provide educators with an in-depth knowledge and understanding of social justice in diverse communities.
+The Ed.D. in Educational Practice and Innovation with a concentration in Curriculum Studies can be completed 100% online and is designed to provide educators with an in-depth knowledge and understanding of diverse communities.
 Additionally, you will learn how to utilize an equity framework to both identify and address problems of practice in various academic settings.
 The program is informed by the Carnegie Project on the Education Doctorate Consortium.

 You will not be on your own as you complete this program.
 You will have ongoing support from your faculty advisor and a dedicated student services staff in the College of Education.
 You will also connect and interact with your instructors and classmates from around the country through innovative instructional methods.
 Even though you may not be on campus, you will be part of a dynamic and connected learning community.

 What kinds of work will I be able to do?

 The online Ed.D. program will prepare you to become a curriculum specialist in PK—12, higher education, or the private sector.
 As a graduate of our program, you will also be equipped to serve as a classroom teacher at the PK – 12th grade level, college professor, school- or, district-level administrator.

 Please Note: this degree does not include administrative certification.

 What kinds of research will I be able to do?

 Research in the program is centered on potential problems of practice in educational settings.
 Your research will culminate in your writing a Dissertation in Practice that is strategically focused on promoting the inclusion of educators in identifying and addressing P-20+ educational problems.
 The Dissertation in Practice is embedded throughout the program to help you complete your degree in a timely fashion.